 Both the Eye Film Institute’s concept and urban implementation are based on an overlay of two creative disciplines: reality and fiction, illusion and real experience.
 The building concept becomes the storyboard, architecture, and scenography.
 By delivering a dynamic interplay, the building’s assigned role oscillates between acting as the urban protagonist and as a dramaturgical element.

 This highly debated project (22 years of politics back and forth), was finally completed in 2018.
 Amsterdam's new metro link connects the north to the south with a system of seven metro stations: two stations above ground and five stations underground, along a route that is almost 10 Km long.
 The task of engineering an underground metro 25 meters deep in the soggy soil of historic Amsterdam, built on long wooden stilts around 1300, was not an easy one.

 Science Park Amsterdam is the new home for the Liberal Arts and Sciences program at the Amsterdam University College, a joint institute of the University of Amsterdam and VU University Amsterdam.
 Mecanoo designed Amsterdam University College as an inspiring home for a community of international students and their professors.
 It is an inviting building with a spacious loft on top.
-A staircase winds through the voids, symbolising a sense of community for its users.
+A staircase winds through the voids, symbolizing a sense of community for its users.

 12. PVH Campus Houthavens Amsterdam / MVSA Architects